-At the invitation of CBS Career Services, Tabea Dirscherl, HR Marketing Specialist DACH/ Talent Acquisition at sIthree, gave the students an overview of what is important when “Applying correctly online”.
+At the invitation of CBS Career Service, Tabea Dirscherl, HR Marketing Specialist DACH/ Talent Acquisition at sIthree, gave the students an overview of what is important when “Applying correctly online”.
 Right from the start, the HR manager made it clear that the classic print job advertisement had finally come to an end: “Whether you register in career portals, research information on a job or actively search for suitable jobs on Xing or LinkedIn – job searches today only take place online.
 In order to present themselves online as well as offline in the best possible way, Tabea Dirscherl revealed what HR managers pay particular attention to in the application process.

 The job search: Strategies for a higher hit rate

 The choice of search engine is decisive for which job advertisements are found.
 “Define your criteria for your desired employer in advance.
 Monster, for example, is one of the largest online job exchanges in the German-speaking countries.
 Since the advertisements are quite high-priced at Monster, job-seekers find mainly large enterprises and companies.
 If you prefer to work for a medium-sized company in the region, you should use the portal ‘Stellenwerk’,” advised Tabea Dirscherl.
 If you don’t want to miss a job, you should go for a meta job search engine like Kimeta, which finds 95 percent of the jobs published online.
 Many job boards also offer an e-mail notification service that informs subscribers daily or weekly about vacancies.
 If the jobseeker has found a suitable job advertisement, he should definitely save it: The listed requirement profile should be as basis for formulating the personal in the cover letter and CV.